 Helping people deal with the legal problems of daily life

-At People's Law School we help people deal with the legal issues that are part of everyday living.
+At People's Law School our mission is to provide free education and information to help people effectively deal with the legal problems of daily life.
 Like buying a cellphone.
+Or getting hired for a job.
 Or making your will.
-Or getting hired for a job.

 When we offered our first law classes in 1972, we became the first organization in Canada dedicated exclusively to educating the public about the law.